-48. Submission of Memoranda.
-Each team is to submit in total twenty (20) hard copies of the memorandum for claimant and the memorandum for respondent in addition to the submission by e-mail.
+- 48. Submission of Memoranda.
+Each team is to submit in total six (6) hard copies of the memorandum for claimant and the memorandum for respondent in addition to the submission by e-mail.
 The memorandum submitted by e-mail must be submitted as a single computer file so that the memorandum can be printed complete with cover page.
 If the necessary software is available, it is recommended that the memorandum be submitted in PDF format.
-In addition, at the same time the memorandum for claimant is sent, a separate file must be sent by e-mail with the names of the members of the team.

-49. Place for Submission of Memoranda.
-The submission of the e-mailed copy of the memorandum as well as the twenty (20) copies of the memorandum for claimant and for respondent should be sent to:
+In addition, at the same time the memorandum for claimant is sent, a separate file must be sent by e-mail with the names of the members of the team. - 49.
+Place for Submission of Memoranda.
+The submission of the e-mailed copy of the memorandum as well as the six (6) hard copies of the memorandum for claimant and for respondent should be sent to:

-Professor Eric E. Bergsten Schimmelgasse 16/14 A-1030 Vienna, Austria Tel. & fax +43 1 713-5408 E-mail: eric.bergsten@chello.at.
+Professor Eric E. Bergsten Schimmelgasse 16/14 or 16 A-1030 Vienna, Austria Tel. & fax +43 1 713-5408 E-mail: eric.bergsten@chello.at

-50. The dates on which memoranda are due in Vienna are as follows:
+50 The dates on which memoranda are due in Vienna are as follows:

-Memorandum for claimant: E-mail: 9 December 2004 Hard copies: 5 copies, 15 December 2004 Hard copies: 15 copies, 13 January 2005 Memorandum for respondent: E-mail: 27 January 2005 Hard copies: 20 copies, 1 February 2005
+Memorandum for claimant: E-mail: 8 December 2005

+Hard copies: 6 copies, 15 December 2005

+Memorandum for respondent: E-mail: 26 January 2006

+Hard copies: 6 copies, 1 February 2006

-51. Receipt of e-mailed copies of the memoranda will be acknowledged.
+- 51. Receipt of e-mailed copies of the memoranda will be acknowledged.
 Receipt of the hard copies will not be acknowledged, since it is not administratively feasible to do so.
-If hard copies have not been received by the dates they are due, the team will be notified.

-52. It should be pointed out that packages of memoranda arriving from outside the European Union may be subject to customs duty.
+If hard copies have not been received by the dates they are due, the team will be notified. - 52.
+It should be pointed out that packages of memoranda arriving from outside the European Union may be subject to customs duty.
 If the sending post office or courier service requires that the package containing the memoranda be given a value for customs purposes, that valuation should be its commercial value, i.e., no commercial value and the valuation should not be the cost of preparing the memoranda.
-A declared valuation of 20 Euro or more subjects the package to customs duties in Austria, for which the sending team will be held responsible.

-53. The designated contact person for each team will be sent by e-mail the memorandum for claimant of another team, to which a memorandum for respondent must be prepared.
-The memorandum will be sent by 13 December 2004, or as soon after as is possible.
-If the contact person will not be available at the address given during that period, a substitute person or address must be notified to the Institute prior to 1 December 2004.
+A declared valuation of 20 Euro or more subjects the package to customs duties in Austria, for which the sending team will be held responsible. - 53.
+The designated contact person for each team will be sent by e-mail the memorandum for claimant of another team, to which a memorandum for respondent must be prepared.
+The memorandum will be sent by 12 December 2005, or as soon after as is possible.
+If the contact person will not be available at the address given during that period, a substitute person or address must be notified to the Institute prior to 1 December 2005.

-54. On 31 January 2005, or as soon after as possible, the designated contact person will be sent by e-mail the memorandum for respondent prepared in reply to its memorandum for claimant as well as the memoranda of the other teams against which it will argue in its third and fourth oral hearings.
+- 54. On 2 February 2006, or as soon after as possible, the designated contact person will be sent by e-mail the memorandum for respondent prepared in reply to its memorandum for claimant as well as the memoranda of the other teams against which it will argue in its third and fourth oral hearings. - 55.
+Teams that enter the elimination rounds will NOT be furnished with the memoranda of the teams against which they are to argue in those rounds. - 56.
+Copyright.

-55. Copyright.
 Memoranda once submitted shall be the property of the Institute and may be copyrighted by the Institute.